 English Lessons Through Literature (ELTL) is a language arts program for first through eighth grade (or higher) that uses both Charlotte Mason and classical methods.
 ELTL primarily covers grammar and composition skills.
-As of September 2018, the series is complete through the first seven levels, A through G.
+The series consists of seven levels that are identified by the letters A through G.

 Each level requires you to also have on hand full-length books for reading aloud, but those are all supposed to be available free online.
 Parents will need to read them aloud until students are at the stage where they can read independently and comprehend what they are reading.
 Examples of literary works used for each level are:

 Level A, Aspiring: The Tale of the Flopsy Bunnies by Beatrix Potter, Just So Stories by Rudyard Kipling, and Pinocchio by Carlo Collodi